thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ## How do you validate user input sent to an Express server?

-The [express-validation](https://github.com/andrewkeig/express-validation) library provides Express middleware that validates the user input inside `req.body`, `req.params`, `req.query`, `req.header` and even `req.cookies`. returns a response with errors; if any of the configured validation rules fail.
+The [`express-validation` library](https://github.com/andrewkeig/express-validation) provides Express middleware that validates the user input found in the following possible locations of an HTTP request.

+- `req.body`
+- `req.params`
+- `req.query`
+- `req.header`
+- `req.cookies`

+It does so with the help of the [`joi` library](https://github.com/hapijs/joi), which provides a system for defining a schema to ensure the properties of the above objects contain valid data.
+If any user input in these objects fail to validate against a `joi` schema, `express-validation` will immediately send an HTTP response, with human-friendly the error messages, back to the client.

 To start off, change into the `trackify` directory project.